aidyp/adp/content/post/internet-explorer.md

 ## one small hop for data, one giant leap for information

 The total time it took for the packet to go to New Zealand and back was 236 milliseconds.
 For context, the average human reaction time is 215 milliseconds.
 It takes approximately the same time for information to cross the globe as it does for you to react to it.
 This is _fast_.
 But it can get faster.
-Today's internet aims to reduce the time you have to wait for the content you want.
-Why should I have to travel all the way to New Zealand just to view a website?

-They can meet me in the middle.
-Digital information can be copied almost instantaneously.
-A website that was created in New Zealand can be copied and replicated on a server closer to home.
-This principle of replicating data closer to the consumer is called **caching**.
-Take `netflix.com`.
-It's an American company, so in theory I have to send data to America to get movies.
-In practice, `netflix.com` has servers in the UK that have copies of all the content.
-If I want to watch a movie, it will be downloaded from a server much closer to my computer.
-Netflix did something like this when it was a DVD rental company.
-They'd have depots from which they could distribute physical disks.
-In the digital world, it's much easier to clone information.
-Services like Netflix can proliferate around the globe with ease.
+Engineers and computer scientists of the modern internet work tirelessly to bring more information to more people quicker than ever.

 I read once that one aim of human progress is to compress the space and time between people.
 I think the internet is part of that.
 The wires and cables that connect it are the threads that tie the modern world together.
 Zooming out to look at the whole, it's extraordinary just how well the world is connected.
 And we're not done yet.